 M&B Metal Products Co., Inc. has produced metal hangers in the United States since 1943.
 It alleged that Eastern Trading NY, Inc. was evading antidumping duties on steel wire garment hangers from China by transshipping through Everbright Clothes Hanger (Thailand) Co., Ltd. The allegation contended that Everbright’s Thailand facility “was incapable of manufacturing the volume of hangers imported by Eastern Trading.”
 It supported the allegation with a report from a researcher who made three visits to the Thailand site, but “did not see any warehouse facility, office, or trucks.”
 Moreover, the researcher spoke to “an accounting firm for Everbright and was informed that the Thailand factory was still under construction.”
 In addition, Everbright’s financial statements noted that it sells, imports and exports hangers, but did not mention manufacturing them.
 Available import data indicated that Eastern Trading imported more than 88 million hangers from Everbright from August 2015 to July 2016.
 To establish transshipment, M&B alleged that Everbright’s owners were based in China, that no production was done in Thailand, and that orders for hangers must be placed in China.
 M&B also established a web of corporate relationships which implied that Everbright was established for the purpose of transshipping Chinese hangers.

 Based on the evidence submitted, CBP initiated a formal investigation and requested information from Eastern Trading, “including full production records, a factory profile, the number of employees, production capacity, and equipment used” as well as “photographs of the manufacturing equipment and export documentation.”
 EAPA Case Number 15135 (Notice dated December 13, 2016) cbp.gov/document/report/eapa-case-number-15135-eastern-trading-ny-inc-notice-initiation-inv-and-interim.
+In addition, CBP conducted a site visit to Everbright in Thailand.
+Although much of the information collected by CBP from Everbright, including the results of the site visit, remain confidential (and are redacted from the published CBP notice), CBP found “few machines” and “the staffing available appeared insufficient to operate them.”
+Moreover, CBP stated that “the factory manager was unable to answer basic questions about daily production.”
+CBP concluded that “the evidence suggests that Everbright is only capable of producing a fraction of the wire hangers that is has exported to Eastern Trading in the United States.”

 Based on this evidence and other information adduced during the investigation, CBP found that there was a “reasonable suspicion” that the importer entered merchandise into the United States through evasion.
 CBP took “interim measures” and adjusted the entries subject to investigation to reflect that they were subject to the antidumping duty order on steel wire garment hangers from China.
 Thus, antidumping duty cash deposits were owed.
 Moreover, all future imports for Eastern Trading are subject to “live entry” requirements, meaning that all entry documents and duties are required to be provided prior to release of the entered merchandise.